-- It will have limited access due to security reasons, and it will lack certain debug tools. - It will install modules tagged with user, and APKs& tools according to product definition files, which are in PRODUCT_PACKAGES in device/fsl/imx6/imx6.mk.
+- It will install modules tagged with user, and APKs& tools according to product definition files, which are in PRODUCT\PACKAGES in device/fsl/imx6/imx6.mk. - Set ro.secure=1, and ro.debuggable=0. adb is disabled by default.

-If you need to add your customized package, add the package MODULE_NAME or PACKAGE_NAME to this list.
+If you need to add your customized package, add the package MODULE\NAME or PACKAGE\NAME to this list.